devtron-labs/devtron/docs/user-guide/global-configurations/git-accounts.md

 ### 1. Name

 Provide a `Name` to your Git provider.
-This will be added as one option in the Git Provider drop-down inside the Git Material section.
+This name will be displayed in the the Git Provider drop-down inside the Git Material configuration section.

 ### 2. URL